hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 ###Auto constructor injection

-If there is only one constructor defined in the bean, the arguments as dependencies will be injected by default.
+If there is a only one constructor defined in the bean, the arguments as dependencies will be injected by default.

 Before 4.3, you have to add `@Inject` or `@Autowired` on the constructor to inject the dependencies.